ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/mean_of_ratios/methodological_specification.md

  pairs in a given imputation class required to apply trimming.

-Recall that all unmatched pairs and filtered out observations were removed before the trimming process, so the average ratio over the imputation group excludes these.
+Recall that all unmatched pairs and filtered out observations were removed before the trimming process, so the average ratio over the imputation class excludes these.

 #### 7.3.2 Construction Imputation Links